checkly/docs.checklyhq.com/site/content/docs/cli/command-line-reference.md

 match any of the `--tag`s filters, i.e. `--tags production,webapp --tags staging,backend` will run checks with tags (production AND webapp) OR (staging AND backend).
 - `--test-session-name` A name to use when storing results in Checkly with `--record`.
+- `--retries`: How many times to retry a failing check run.
+0 by default and maximum 3.
 - `--timeout`: A fallback timeout (in seconds) to wait for checks to complete.
-Default 240.
+600 seconds by default.
 - `--verbose` or `-v`: Always show the full logs of the checks.

 ## `npx checkly login`